Arma: Armed Assault: Expansion

 Armas expansion pack, Arma: Queen's Gambit (also known as Royal Flush in the USA), was released on September 28, 2007 and contained a followup to the original storyline and added a second event afterward.

+Reception

-ReceptionArma received average reception on its release, praised for the unique believability of its action but criticized for its difficulty, complexity, and bugs.
+Arma received average reception on its release, praised for the unique believability of its action but criticized for its difficulty, complexity, and bugs.
 IGN said "Arma's adherence to realism and accuracy in terms of weapons and world design is highly commendable and hopefully will inspire other developers in similar directions."
 GameDaily praised its "spectacular graphics" and its multiplayer, but criticized its bugs and "complicated menu system".
 Computer Games Online said "It’s hard...to believe that they actually thought that such an unpolished game would enjoy any kind of success."

 The game has sold 300,000 units as of 28 February 2008.
 By 2010, sales has surpassed 400,000 copies.

 Sequel

-The sequel, Arma 2, is a standalone military simulation video game for Microsoft Windows that was released in June 2009 using the Real Virtuality game engine.
-A well known mod DayZ was released on this title, it requires the standalone expansion pack game titled Arma 2: Operation Arrowhead.
+Arma's sequel, Arma 2, was released in June 2009.